-As to Syeed’s particular points, his first criticism is that ‘“four war crimes trials convictions’ cannot be the cause behind the swing towards the BNP, since 86 per cent of the respondents said that they personally wanted the currently active war crimes trials to proceed, despite concerns that the respondents also have over the fairness.
+As to Syeed’s particular points, his first criticism is that ‘“four war crimes trials convictions” cannot be the cause behind the swing towards the BNP, since 86 per cent of the respondents said that they personally wanted the currently active war crimes trials to proceed.’

-Syeed’s second criticism is my observation that ‘possibly’ the BNP surge could be linked to the BNP winning the ‘ideological war’ where BNP-supporting media ‘turn[ed] the Shahbagh debate into one about Islam’ is clearly unsupported by the figures.
+Syeed’s second criticism is my observation that ‘possibly’ the BNP surge could be linked to the BNP winning the ‘ideological war’ where BNP-supporting media ‘turn[ed] the Shahbagh debate into one about Islam.’

-Bergman’s claim that ‘nearly twice as many people were against, rather than in favour, of the Shahbagh movement’ since people were not asked their opinion of Shahbagh but whether their friends and family supported Shahbagh.
+Thirdly, Syeed criticises my ‘claim’ that ‘nearly twice as many people were against, rather than in favour, of the Shahbagh movement’ since people were not asked their opinion of Shahbagh but whether their friends and family supported Shahbagh.

 comments powered by Disqus